-What to Wear to a Walmart Job Interview:
+What to Wear to a Walmart Job Interview

-Tips for Getting Hired at Walmart
+Tips for Getting Hired

-- Working in any large retail environment requires some knowledge around how you can control or cut costs.
+- Working in any large retail environment requires some knowledge about how you can control or cut costs.
 If you're applying for a mid-level or high-level position, that means you need to know about cost-control strategies.
 If you're applying for an entry-level position, you should explain how you can keep costs to a minimum, whether that means working efficiently, maximizing the use of your time, or keeping an eye out for shoplifters.

 - If you're applying for a management position, you'll need to prove that you have the capacity to motivate hourly workers who may be working long, difficult shifts.
-If you have any examples from a past position, you should definitely talk about how you successfully encouraged and engaged the employees who you managed.
+If you have any examples from a past position, you should definitely talk about how you successfully encouraged and engaged the employees whom you managed.

 - A management role involves ensuring that other employees are in compliance with laws and company policies.
 You should convey that you understand relevant laws and that you’re familiar with company policies.

 - Depending on your role, you may need to manage relationships with vendors.
-So in addition to being able to succeed in customer interactions, you should also be able to build fruitful partnerships with suppliers.
+Therefore, in addition to being able to succeed in customer interactions, you should also be able to build fruitful partnerships with suppliers.